sapegin/washingcode-book/manuscript/050_Avoid_mutation.md

 ## Even mutation is not so bad sometimes

-In rare cases, imperative code with mutations isn’t so bad, and rewriting it in a declarative way without mutations doesn’t make it better.
+In rare cases, imperative code with mutation isn’t so bad, and rewriting it in a declarative way without mutation doesn’t make it better.

 Consider this example where we conditionally create an array: